 What the Moon Saw by Laura Resau

 Mexican-American Clara Luna doesn’t know anything about her father’s Mexican heritage until she spends the summer with her grandparents in rural Mexico.
 There, she discovers the beauty of her grandparents’ lives and culture and grows into her own identity.
-This is one of my all-time favorite books and an excellent choice for teaching children to write using sensory images.
+This is one of my all-time favorite books with a LatinX character, and an excellent choice for teaching children to write using sensory images.

 Chupacarter by George Lopez and Ryan Calejo

-Kids will love this fast-paced, exciting, well-written, and dynamically illustrated middle-grade book about friendship and monsters Jorge gets sent to New Mexico to live with his abuelos but he is miserable.
+Kids will love this fast-paced, exciting, well-written, and dynamically illustrated middle grade book about friendship and monsters.
+Jorge gets sent to New Mexico to live with his abuelos but he is miserable.
 Bullied at his school by other kids and a mean big-game-hunting principal, Jorge unexpectedly makes a friend outside of school –with a chupacabra named Carter.
 (Chupacabras are known in Mexico and other Latin American countries for draining the blood of goats from their bodies.)
-Jorge learns that Carter ISN’T a monster and that they have a lot in common like candy and climbing trees and playing hide-and-seek.
-They become best friends however Carter needs to reunite with his family plus, the school principal is trying to kill him.
+Jorge learns that Carter ISN’T a monster and that they have a lot in common.
+Now, Carter needs to reunite with his family plus, the school principal is trying to kill him.
 Jorge and his two school friends come up with an ingenious plan to get Carter to safety–but will they be too late?
-HIGHLY RECOMMENDED!

 Return to Sender by Julia Alvarez